ikmb/esga/docs/usage.md

 #### `--aug_options` [ default = "" ]
 Augustus has numerous options, not all of which are exposed through our pipeline.
 If you have good reason to use a specific command line flag that is not configurable through ESGA, you can use this option to set it manually.
 For example, to allow Augustus to predict overlapping genes (default: no), you could specifiy `--aug_options '--singleStrand=true'`

+#### `--utr` [ true | false (default ]
+Enabling prediction of UTRs during AUGUSTUS ab-initio gene finding can help produce more acurate gene models.
+However, this option is best used with available RNA-seq data and should only ever be switched on if the AUGUSTUS profile was trained to predict UTRs - else the pipeline will fatally fail (just remove --utr in that case and -resume).

 #### `--evm_weights` [ default = 'assets/evm/evm_weights.txt' ]
 A file specifying the weights given to individual inputs when running EvidenceModeler.
 By default a pre-configured file is used.